industrial Net Lease

 What are the secular drivers for industrial?

-Ecommerce: Online spending continues to accelerate, and total annual sales have jumped nearly 60% over the past five years to $1.1 trillion.
+- Ecommerce: Online spending continues to accelerate, and total annual sales have jumped nearly 96% over the past five years to $1.2 trillion.
 As shoppers increasingly gravitate toward digital outlets, online sales are expected to continue climbing.ii

-Limited Supply: Limited supply and muted new industrial development activity should keep industrial fundamentals stable.
-National industrial vacancy is approximately 5% today and is forecast to drift higher through 2024 to approximately 6.5%, levels that historically have supported strong rent growth.
+- Limited Supply: Limited supply and muted new industrial development activity should keep industrial fundamentals stable.
+National industrial vacancy is approximately 7% today and is forecast to drift higher through 2025 to approximately 7.3%, levels that historically have supported strong rent growth.

-Spending on US Factory Construction is Surging v
+Spending on US Factory Construction is Surgingv

-The US is Capturing an Outsized Share of Global Capital vi
+The US is Capturing an Outsized Share of Global Capitalvi

 How are net lease contracts different?